sergeytolkachyov/-WT-SEO-Meta-templates/README.md

 # WT SEO Meta templates
-Plugin for using variables in the <title> and meta description tags.
-Allows you to use templates for the &lt;title> tag and the description meta tag.
-Accepts data (including SEO templates ) from additional plugin providers.
+Plugin for using variables in the `<title>` and meta-description tags.
+Allows you to use templates for the `<title>` tag and the meta-description tag.
+Accepts data (including SEO templates) from additional plugin providers.

 ## How it works?
 To work, you install minimum 2 plugins: